nyingi/Rocket.Libraries.Validation/README.md

 Worse still while working in a team, there wasn't a consistent way of that team members were using to validate and hence checks were peppered all over code in various flavours.

 Clearly not ideal

+# How It Works
+Consider the following business logic, you wish to persist information about a student to a database, and the rules below must be enforced.
+1. Student's date of birth must be entered.
+1. Student's date of birth cannot be a future date.
+1. Student must be at least 18 years old.
+1. Student's admission date must be entered.
+1. Student's admission date cannot be before the date of birth.
+1. Student's admission date cannot be a future date.